DreymaR/BigBagKbdTrixPKL/README.md

     - It's also possible to set a Compose table to complete instead of replacing sequences
     - **CoDeKey** is an even more advanced variety of a Compose key, adding Dead Key functionality
     - If you have a CoDeKey set, it works as a special DK if no sequence is recognized, and Compose otherwise
-    - A Compose key or CoDeKey can be very handy for enhancing your layout with useful mappings!
+    - Such a key can be very handy for enhancing your layout with a variety of useful mappings!
 * **PowerStrings** are shortcuts to text strings.
 These may be multiline, and may contain AutoHotKey syntax.
     - As an Example, try Extend+End in a text editor.
 It should produce an editable 'Yours truly' message footer.
 * **LayStack** is the stack of files that may hold layout definitions.
 From top to bottom priority: